 by Amy Boyd

-Amy Boyd is Senior Attorney in Acadia Center’s Boston office.
+Amy Boyd is the Director of Policy and Senior Attorney in Acadia Center’s Boston office.
 She works on energy efficiency, demand management, local energy resources, grid modernization, and climate change issues, with a particular focus on Massachusetts state policy.